St. Joe, Arkansas: History

 Historian James Johnson claims that the Lost Silver Mine does not exist, despite many stories.
 He says that there was an “Indian Woodard” whose descendants still live in Arkansas, but that most of the remaining legend is untrue.

 The railroad arrived in St. Joe in 1902 and operated until 1946.
 Mined ores were shipped from St. Joe via the Missouri and North Arkansas Railroad, whose depot, faithfully restored to its early 20th-century appearance, sits on U.S. Highway 65 in the middle of the present town of St. Joe.
 The St. Joe Lime and Crushed Rock Company flourished with the mining boom, operating in a quarry just west of town.
 It is said that St. Joe set the standard for lime and crushed limestone throughout the world at this time.
 Johnson says that St. Joe's heyday was during World War I with the mines.
-The zinc, lead, and copper deposits in the area are in large lumps, not in veins.
-Therefore, one cannot hit a vein and mine continuously.
-One depletes the one concentration, then has to go look for another.

 It was during this period that the Henley Hotel, still standing to the north of Highway 65 across from the Depot, was built around 1914.
 St. Joe's population was about 2,300 people from 1917 to 1921.
-The town boasted four stores, two hotels, a blacksmith, bank, mills, cafes, and post office (Boone County Historical & Railroad Society, Inc.).
+The town boasted four stores, two hotels, a blacksmith, bank, mills, cafes, and post office.

 The first school was an 18’ x 18’ log building that was also the church and lodge hall.
 There was a grist mill and several physicians.
 The railroad's arrival and Highway 65 being paved caused many businesses to relocate to highway frontage, what is now called “new town” by old-time residents.
 The Citizens’ Bank was in business from 1913 to 1933.

 After World War I the price of zinc dropped and it was no longer economically feasible to continue mining.
 The railroad to some extent depended upon the mines, and when mining stopped, this hurt the railroad.
 The town continued as a local outlet for produce, cattle, cotton, and timber, but population and industry gradually diminished, and the railroad pulled out in 1946.